nginxinc/kubernetes-ingress/docs-web/configuration/handling-host-collisions.md

   ----     ------    ----  ----                      -------
   Warning  Rejected  66s   nginx-ingress-controller  All hosts are taken by other resources
 ```
-> Note: Ingress resources allow configuring multiple hosts.
-As a result, an Ingress resource can be the winner for some of its hosts and a loser for the rest.
-For example, if `cafe-ingress` had an additional rule host rule `pub.example.com`, the Ingress Controller would not reject the Ingress: it would allow `cafe-ingress` to handle `pub.example.com`.
+> Note: You can configure multiple hosts for Ingress resources.
+As a result, it's possible that an Ingress resource can be the winner for some of its hosts and a loser for the others.
+For example, if `cafe-ingress` had an additional rule host rule -- `pub.example.com` -- the Ingress Controller would not reject the Ingress.
+Rather, it would allow `cafe-ingress` to handle `pub.example.com`.

 Similarly, if `cafe-ingress` was created first, it will win `cafe.example.com` and the Ingress Controller will reject `cafe-virtual-server`.